andrewjamesford/state-management/README.md

 Or alternatively you can run each project individually with:

-- `cd server && pnpm i && pnpm start`
+- `cd server && npm i && npm start`
-- `cd client && pnpm i && pnpm dev`
+- `cd client && npm i && npm dev`
 - Run db in docker with `cd db  && docker-compose db up`

-Recommended to install the PNPM packages regardless if you are using Docker to get intellisense for TailwindCSS and other libraries etc.
+Recommended to install the npm packages regardless if you are using Docker to get intellisense for TailwindCSS and other libraries etc.

 ## Educational Comparison of State Management Approaches